 Common Milkweed (Asclepias syriaca) is one of the most common host plants for the Monarch Butterfly in the United States.
 Generally when you think of the name “milkweed” it is this plant.
-Milkweed can be purchased in the McMullen House Bed & Breakfast LLC Garden Shop and is one of the more common plants in the butterfly garden.
+This plant is one of the more common plants in the butterfly garden.

-Taxonomy and History of Common Milkweed (Asclepias syriaca)
+Taxonomy and Naming of Common Milkweed (Asclepias syriaca)

 Common milkweed (Asclepias syriaca) was first described from a 1635 specimen collected in Quebec City, Canada.
 At this time it was called Apocynum majus syriacum rectum.
 In 1753, Linnaeus renamed it to Asclepias syriaca in Species Plantarum (Gaertner, 1979).
 Before 2000, the genus Asclepias was in the Milkweed Family (Asclepidiaceae), but it has since been made a sub-family of the Dogbane Family (Apocynaceae) (Endress and Bruyns 2000).